 “Democrats invent, Republicans perfect,” he said.

-While the sometimes uninvited messages have annoyed some, volunteers have reported that voters have texted back gratitude for reaching out and sending reminders to vote.
+While the sometimes uninvited messages have annoyed some recipients, volunteers have reported that voters have texted back with gratitude for reaching out and sending reminders to vote.

-There is a potential dark side to the peer to peer texting boom beyond just spam, however.
+There's a potential dark side to the peer-to-peer texting boom beyond just spam, however.
 Text messages could also be used to spread fake news or be a pipeline for dark money to anonymously spread attack ads about an opponent.
-And text messages aren’t required to have “paid for” disclosures, meaning it could very difficult to trace back the origin of messages.
+And text messages aren’t required to have “paid for” disclosures, meaning it could very difficult to trace the origin of messages.